 There is a double ko at Q11, S11 and a double ko at Q13, S13.
 After each Black move, Black has taken three kos, after each White move, White has two.
 If White plays tenuki, Black has the time to fill a ko, and White loses.
 So White cannot leave the cycle.
 Things do not improve for Black if he leaves, so both stay.

 There is a double ko at E16, H16, and there are kos at T12 and M7.
 If Black wins the latter two kos, then the big White group has one eye only and dies.
 If Black wins the former two kos, then the White group in the upper left hand corner might die.
 So White cannot leave the cycle.
 If Black tenuki, then White can reply there.
 Maybe Black does not win if he leaves the cycle.

 O Meien vs. Kim Sujun, 2004-08-22

 There is a double ko at N19, N17 and a double ko at T13, T11.
 White cannot be allowed to capture twice on the right hand side, Black cannot be allowed to capture three times near N18, so a cycle is forced.
-Strange enough the game is listed as a Black win, I don't know why.
+However, this game ended with B+F. Probably White illegally retook the ko on the next move.

 Tei Meiko vs. Ishida Yoshio, 1997-03-06